TAM-DS/TAM-DS/README.md

 Let's talk production AI that pays for itself—and gets quantum-ready. 🚀
 ## Harvard alum.
-- Builder of systems that must work in production.
+- Builder of systems that must work in production — iterate relentlessly, measure everything, eliminate toil, and optimize ruthlessly for scale and cost.
+Because great just isn’t good enough; build for the long game.

 ## Featured Projects